autumn-order/eve_esi/README.md

 3. Copy .env.example to .env and set the CALLBACK_URL, EVE_ESI_CLIENT_ID, EVE_ESI_CLIENT_SECRET, & CONTACT_EMAIL variables
 4. Run `cargo run --example sso`
 5. Go to `http://localhost:8080/login` in your browser

-TODO: First half of the login flow is done, second half with the callback route & token validation is work in progress.
+6. Login with EVE Online, you'll then be redirected to `http://localhost:8080/callback`
+7. Internally, the callback route will fetch a JWT token using the authorization code from login.
+The callback response will show your character ID & name.

 ## Logging